CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/address.md

 # Address object

-Address object represents a specific location in the world.
-Each [customer](copernica-docs:MarketingSuite/magento-integration/object/customer) can have multiple addresses assigned to.
+The object 'address' contains information about a specific location in the world.
+A [customer](copernica-docs:MarketingSuite/magento-integration/object/customer) can have one or multiple addresses assigned to it.
 They can be managed both by customer himself and by Magento administrator.
 Each [customer](copernica-docs:MarketingSuite/magento-integration/object/customer) can also have default billing and shipping address.